 Alabama DOE EPSCoR Implementation Grant researchers are investigating ionic liquid separation techniques to decrease power requirements and energy usage in the chemical industry.

 In November 2018, DOE announced $ 20M in funding to conduct energy related research under the Implementation Grant funding mechanism.
-Implementation Grants work to improve research capability by supporting groups of scientists and engineers working on a common scientific theme.
+Implementation Grants work to improve research capability by supporting groups of scientists & engineers working on a common scientific theme.
 Collaborations with the DOE world-class laboratories is encouraged to broaden the network of energy-related research performers across the nation.
-The initial period of performance is for two years with possible renewals for a maximum funding period of six years.
+The initial performance period is for two years with possible renewals for a maximum funding period of six years.

 There were nine awards granted for a total of $17M announced July 1, 2019.
 The Alabama team led by the University of South Alabama was one of the awardees and includes researchers at UA, TU and the University of North Alabama.
 Other DOE Implementation awardees included researchers from Montana, Nebraska, Wyoming, Hawaii, Idaho, Maine, West Virginia, and Alaska.